vykromod/pysqledit/readme.txt

-for quick test open MySQLBox in idle and run it
+for quick test open SQLBox in idle and run it

 created in python 3.4.3 on WIN32